chericito/mobohubb-docs/docs/QUICK START/mobohubb-mobile-app/mobile-app-quick-start-guide.md

 ### No More Domain and Pin

 Previously, users needed a domain and pin to verify identity.
-Now, **Mobohubb** offers multiple login methods:
+Now, **mobohubb** offers multiple login methods:

 * **Email verification code**
 * **SMS verification code**